joshmn/ahoy_captain/README.md

 ### What's wrong with this?

 * You're checking state in a mailer
-* The unsubscribe feature is, most likely, tied to an `User`, which means...
+* The unsubscribe feature is, most likely, tied to a `User`, which means...
 * It's going to be _so fun_ to scale horizontally

 ## Caffeinate to the rescue